Full text: What chief selector Chetan Sharma had to say about Virat Kohli’s ODI captaincy issue

 As soon as selection committee came to the point and discussed it, I immediately called up Virat that afternoon.
 There was a Test selection coming up.
 We didn’t want to inform in that selection meeting and that’s why I called him when our meeting was over.
 And this is what selectors think and there will be one white-ball captain, there were a couple of questions and we had good conversations.
 He (Kohli) agreed on that.
 What we discuss I can’t disclose it here and we had a good chat.
 Most important thing is, Virat is a very important part of Indian cricket.
 We want him to play for India and keep getting runs, because the team revolves around it.

 When it comes to planning, our thought process was we need one white-ball captain and one red-ball captain.
-He came at (Test selection) meeting around 5:30 pm and we had informed him before that.
+He came at the (Test selection) meeting around 5:30 pm and we had informed him before that.
 It was hard decision for us and we have to take some hard decisions, that’s what we are here for.
 Same for selection of playing XI.
 Sometimes those are need of the hour.
-He is going to be a very important for years to come.
+He is going to be very important for years to come.

 On whether Kohli was told about one white-ball captaincy plan by the selectors when he quit T20I captaincy:

-Would you be able to tell at that time (when Kohli announced T20I captaincy decision), at that very moment, what your decision will be regarding one or two captains?
+Would you be able to tell at that time (when Kohli announced the T20I captaincy decision), at that very moment, what your decision will be regarding one or two captains?
 See, that wasn’t the right time and we were in the middle of preparing for a World Cup.
 We had to cool down things so that it doesn’t affect the World Cup campaign.
-That wasn’t appropriate time to tell him that if you leave T20I captaincy you will have to give up ODI captaincy as well.
+That wasn’t the appropriate time to tell him that if you leave T20I captaincy, you will have to give up ODI captaincy as well.
 We just requested that we will discuss later.

 On controversies: